 Firstly, have you tried increasing the sensitivity of your microphone?
 If your headset’s sound is still not clear, then it’s time to reset it.
 If you are looking for How To Make Headset Mic Sound Better, Hooke Audio can help you.

-- 3 Tips on How to Make Your Headset Mic Sound Better
+- Tips on How To Make Headset Mic Sound Better

 Why Does Your Headset Mic Sound Bad?